mauro7inf/offtonic-audioplayer/README.md

 ### Class Fields

 #### `newParameterDescriptors` — *array of `ParameterDescriptor`-like objects* — `[]`
 See the WebAudio API docs for the fields in a `ParameterDescriptor` object.
 These descriptors are used to create the `AudioParam`s used by the `AudioWorkletProcessor`.
 When the `parameterDescriptors` class field is read, the objects in this array get added to the superclass's `parameterDescriptors` to create this class's `parameterDescriptors`.
+Be careful about setting default values for these, because if a parameter has a `value` and another `AudioNode` connects to it, that `value` will be added to the output of the `AudioNode`.

 #### `parameterDescriptors` — *array of `ParameterDescriptor`-like objects* — `[]`
 See the WebAudio API docs for the fields in a `ParameterDescriptor` object.
 This field, actually a static getter, is part of `AudioWorkletProcessor` and is fundamental to how it gets set up.
 The parameters described get built into `AudioParam` objects to which you can connect `AudioNode`s and set values and such.
 The getter checks if `generatedParameterDescriptors` is an own property of this class, and if not, it calls `generateParameterDescriptors()`, which saves the result, and this getter returns it.
 You should not need to override this.
 Note that it is an array, not an object like `Component.propertyDescriptors`.
 This is a requirement of the WebAudio API.